A Little Excitement Across the Horizon: Comparison with a static detector in Minkowski spacetime

-\emph{Comparison with a static detector in Minkowski spacetime ---} Here we compare our infalling detector results to the response of a static detector in a thermal state in Minkowski spacetime, and, as the zero temperature limit, to the response of an inertial detector in Minkowski vacuum.
+In this appendix we compare our infalling detector results to the response of a static detector in a thermal state in Minkowski spacetime, and, as the zero temperature limit, to the response of an inertial detector in Minkowski vacuum.